jonschlinkert/guide-to-staying-productive/README.md

 ### What is this about?

-The first thing about being productive is undestanding what it means.
+The first thing about being productive is acknowledging what "productive" really means.
 Staying "busy" doesn't mean you're staying productive.
 The word "product" is at the root of the word productive, which is a synonym for "result".
 That's what we're after, results.

+## Inside out

+TODO (Work on yourself and your habits...)

-Over the years I've found that there is no magic bullet for being productive, but there are many things that prevent productivity, including:
+Over the years I've found that there is no silver bullet for being productive, but there are many things that prevent productivity, including:

 - perfectionism
 - stalling